whoistdk/zzFinancials/README.txt

 #Debugging:
 * Deeper resouce debugging (Mem/CPU).
-* Bug: Columns resize on reordering.
+* Columns resize on reordering.
+* Scrolwheel failt due to control focus.

 ------Disclaimer------
 * Project name may change on any time.